-11. Copy the saved file (PresentBloxView.jsp) to the MyApp directory on your server and test your new analytic view by clicking on the link to this page, Simple PresentBlox View, from your MyApp home page.
-Alternatively, you can enter the URL directly into a browser address (for example, http://localhost:9080/MyApp/PresentBloxView.jsp).
-The view that you see should look similar to the PresentBlox you manipulated in the DB2 Alphablox Query Builder.
+- c.
+Replace the commented out lines with the code from step 6. - d.
+Save the file as PresentBloxView.jsp. - 8.
+Copy the saved file (PresentBloxView.jsp) to the MyApp directory on your server and test your new analytic view by clicking on Simple PresentBlox View link on your MyApp home page.
+Alternatively, you can enter the URL directly into a browser address (for example, http://localhost:9080/MyApp/

+PresentBloxView.jsp).
+The view that you see should look similar to the PresentBlox component that you manipulated in the DB2 Alphablox Query Builder.